apis-and-processors/pipeline-processor/README.md

     Object obj = processor.output(123);

+## On @Nullable

+Often times it is desirable to accept or return a potentially null value.
+By default `pipeline-processor` guards against this and will throw a `NullNotAllowedException` should a null be passed to or returned from any `Function` which does not allow it.
+To get around this you can annotate the output (i.e. the method definition) or the input (i.e. method parameter) with `@Nullable` to ensure no exception is thrown.
+Consider the following:

+    class MyHandler implements Function<String, Integer> {

+        @Nullable
+        public Integer apply(@Nullable String object) {
+            if (object == null) {
+                return null;
+            } else {
+                Integer.valueOf(object);
+            }
+        }
+    }

+The `MyHandler` class allows for null to be passed in as input by having the `String` parameter annotated with `@Nullable`.
+It also allows for null to be returned by annotating the output with `@Nullable`.

 ## On RetryPolicy

 As the pipeline itself is executed with [failsafe](https://github.com/jhalterman/failsafe) you can optionally pass in a `RetryPolicy` to the Builder: